zaki3mymy/LiteDrive/README.md

 ## Usage

-First, add a user to Cognito User Pools (named LiteDriveXXXXXXXX_userpool_XXXXXXXX-dev).
+First, add a user to Cognito User Pools (named litedriveXXXXXXXX_userpool_XXXXXXXX-dev).

 Next, run the command below to access http://localhost:8080 and sign in.